RetroNick2020/Amiga-Assembler-on-Two-Disks/README.md

 I think it is quite unique in that it in addition to classic Amigas also covers 68020+ and AGA Amigas, focusing on demo and game development, while at the same time making sure the code can run from harddisk, CD-ROM and CD32, with any memory configuration.

-Both sources and lessons contains numerous ASCII-art drawings, making this an even more authentic travel back in time :-)
+Both sources and lessons contains numerous great ASCII-art drawings, making this an even more authentic travel back in time :-)

 Original text is in Italian, published under the name "Corso Completo di programmazione assembler in due dischi", 2016, under the GNU License v1.3